An event hosted by:

 08:50 - 09:00

-Moving beyond the common IT reference of ‘backup and recovery’, how resilient is your overall organisation?
+Moving beyond the common IT reference of ‘backup and recovery’ towards the scope of pandemic and climate risk, how resilient is your overall organisation?
 Take part in this anonymous audience survey on your mobile phone to determine how your firm benchmarks against your industry competitors.

 former Lehman Brothers employees in 2008, former CRO and industry veteran now a founder of YACAMY ADVISORS